jacobrask/node-upnp-device/README.md

         language: 'Inherits from parent.',
         date: 'Inherits from parent.',
         genre: 'Music or movie genre.
 Inherits from parent.',
-        res: 'Path or URI to media resource.',
+        location: 'Path or URI to media resource.',
-        mimeType: 'Internet media type.
+        contentType: 'Internet media type.
 Guessed from filename if possible.'
     } ]
 }
 ```